 #8 How to Store Candles

-- It might go without saying, but you should store candles out of direct sunlight.
+- It might go without saying, but you should store candles away from direct sunlight.
 I neglected this once in the wintertime with a candle sitting by the window.
 To my surprise, the candle’s surface melted in an uneven form and then hardened to the appearance of the moon’s surface.

-- I also discovered if you store candles in a cold place such as the basement, they will crack.
+- I also discovered that if you store candles in a cold place like the basement, they will crack.